tchajed/sys-verif-fa25/docs/resources.md

 # Additional resources

-A core resource is the course [lecture notes](./notes/), which include some explanations and references not tied to any specific lecture.
+A core resource is the course [lecture notes](./notes/).
+See especially the "Program Proofs" entry in the sidebar, which holds a number of explanations not tied to any specific lectures.

 ## Rocq